How to Host a Beer and Chocolate Pairing

 Which beers and chocolates should you serve?

-If you choose the latter, just pick an assortment of each and half fun experimenting to find your favorite pairings!
-If you choose the guided route, you can listen to the episodes of the Bean to Barstool podcast shared below where I’ve suggested specific pairings, or you can use the pairings suggested in some of the images on this article. →
+If you choose the latter, just pick an assortment of each and have fun experimenting to find your favorite pairings!
+If you choose the guided route, you can listen to the episodes of the Bean to Barstool podcast shared below where I’ve suggested specific pairings, or order the Pairing Beer & Chocolate book for a bunch of specific pairing recommendations.

 A word on “bean to bar”...